 4. Switch – A switch is a multiport bridge with a buffer and a design that can boost its efficiency(a large number of ports imply less traffic) and performance.
 A switch is a data link layer device.
 The switch can perform error checking before forwarding data, which makes it very efficient as it does not forward packets that have errors and forward good packets selectively to the correct port only.
-In other words, the switch divides the collision domain of hosts, but broadcast domain remains the same.
+In other words, the switch divides the collision domain of hosts, but the broadcast domain remains the same.

 7. Brouter – It is also known as the bridging router is a device that combines features of both bridge and router.
 It can work either at the data link layer or a network layer.
-Working as a router, it is capable of routing packets across networks, and working as the bridge, it is capable of filtering local area network traffic.
+Working as a router, it is capable of routing packets across networks and working as the bridge, it is capable of filtering local area network traffic.

 8. NIC – NIC or network interface card is a network adapter that is used to connect the computer to the network.
 It is installed in the computer to establish a LAN.
 It has a unique id that is written on the chip, and it has a connector to connect the cable to it.
-The cable acts as an interface between the computer and router or modem.
-NIC card is a layer 2 device which means that it works on both physical and data link layer of the network model.
+The cable acts as an interface between the computer and the router or modem.
+NIC card is a layer 2 device which means that it works on both the physical and data link layers of the network model.

 Data Communications and Networking

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.